erisdev/faithless-pack/README.md

 ## HISTORY
 ### 0.2 – 2017-09-07

-the main attraction here is the new bright & colorful wool & stained clay textures by Q-LUM. the colors are based on the world of color update's improved color palette.
+the main attraction here is the new bright & colorful wool & stained clay textures by cube. the colors are based on the world of color update's improved color palette.

 the second big thing (in my imo) is the new bedrock textures.
 16 glitch textures, randomly generated each new release from existing textures. cool, right?